-• The applicant states that the projections are based on the applicant's historical experience with patient origin for the residents it serves at its two Mecklenburg County ACH facilities.
+- The applicant states that the projections are based on the applicant's historical experience with patient origin for the residents it serves at its three Wake County ACH facilities. - The applicant states that the its projections considered the available patient origin data from Oliver House.